Peter Davies (politician): United Kingdom Independence Party

 Davies then joined the strongly eurosceptic United Kingdom Independence Party (UKIP).
 He contested Yorkshire South at the European Parliament election in 1994, taking 2.6% of the votes cast.
-Three years later, he contested Doncaster Central at the 1997 general election, getting 462 votes.
+Two years later he contested the 1996 Hemsworth by-election, finishing with 2.1% of the vote and coming sixth of ten candidates.
+He contested Doncaster Central at the 1997 general election, getting 462 votes.
 The following year, in 1998, a by-election arose in the Yorkshire South European constituency and Davies stood again, against the wishes of the then UKIP party leader Michael Holmes but with the support of Nigel Farage and John Whittaker, who put up his deposit.
 Davies came last in the poll, but saved his deposit, increasing his share of the vote to 11.6%.

 English Democrats

 Davies left UKIP and joined a UKIP splinter group UK Reform.
 UK Reform then merged with the English Democrats which meant that Peter Davies joined the English Democrats by default, he was shortly afterwards given the title Chairman of the South Yorkshire branch of the English Democrats.
 He stood in Doncaster's Finningley ward in the 2008 local elections, achieving second place with 1,033 votes, over 20% of the vote and stood in both the European elections and the Doncaster mayoral election in June 2009.
 He was placed fourth on English Democrats' party list for Yorkshire and the Humber, a list that achieved 2.6% of the vote.
 In the mayoral race, Davies took second place in the first round of voting, but won by around 400 votes once second preferences had been taken into account.